 Suicide Squad (2016) was a reasonable box-office hit – in fact, it was the tenth highest grossing film of the year.
 That said, most audiences and critics appeared to feel dissatisfied with it for varying reasons.
 However, the one undisputed success about the film was Harley Quinn as played by Margot Robbie.
 Harley Quinn was originally created as a character on the animated Batman (1992-4) tv series to act as a foil and girlfriend to The Joker.
 The response to her was such that she was quickly incorporated as a regular character in Batman comic-book canon and gained her own title from 2001.

 As a result of Suicide Squad, Harley Quinn has burst out from being a sidekick to becoming a superstar at DC Comics.
 After Suicide Squad, she appeared in an animated film Batman and Harley Quinn (2017) and was then given her own animated tv series Harley Quinn (2019- ).
 Her supestardom is evident here in her ditching all her other Suicide Squad mates and even The Joker (no loss given what a deadweight the character was in Suicide Squad) and being promoted to the star of the show.
 (In the subsequent animated Justice League Dark: Apokolips War (2020), she even gets to head Suicide Squad).
-She was subsequently the top-lined star in James Gunn’s The Suicide Squad (2021) and is also due to appear in the announced Gotham City Sirens, although the box-office loss on Birds of Prey would appear to cast some doubt over the future of that.
+She was subsequently the top-lined star in James Gunn’s The Suicide Squad (2021) and is also due to appear in the announced Gotham City Sirens, although the box-office disappointment of both Birds of Prey and The Suicide Squad would appear to cast some doubt over the future of that.